chromaui/chromatic-docs/turbosnap.md

 In this example, it found 2 CSF globs, which are the `stories` configured in your Storybook's `main.js` config file.
 From those globs, it detected a total of 218 modules (i.e. source files traceable from those globs via imports).
 What follows is a list of stories files, the IDs of which will get sent to Chromatic and used to limit the stories files to be tested.

+If this list of files contains things you didn't expect, take a look at any global decorators (e.g. theme provider, wrapper component).
+These are typically configured in Storybook's `preview.js` file.
+You might have a decorator that's imported from e.g. an `index.js` file, which itself imports a bunch of other files.
+This can lead to *all* stories depending on a big swath of seemingly unrelated files.

 </details>

 <details>